Sapphirine/202412-4-DNA-RNA-and-Protein-Classification/README.md

    npm run dev
    ```

-   The frontend will run locally, typically accessible at `http://localhost:8013` (or another port as indicated).
+   The frontend will run locally, typically accessible at `http://localhost:8080`.

    The frontend is styled using the open-source template [smpe-admin-web](https://github.com/sanyueruanjian/smpe-admin-web.git) for an enhanced user experience.